-→ Restore AC Power Loss [Last State]
+→ Restore on AC Power Loss [Power Off]

-Use the Restore AC Power Loss BIOS option to specify what state the system returns to if there is a sudden loss of power to the system.
+Use the Restore on AC Power Loss BIOS option to specify what state the system returns to if there is a sudden loss of power to the system.

-→ Power Off The system remains turned off → Power On The system turns on → Last State DEFAULT The system returns to its previous state.
+Power Off DEFAULT The system remains turned off

+→ Power On The system turns on

+Last State The system returns to its previous state.
 If it was on, it turns itself on.
 If it was off, it remains off.